Not sure what to do in Osaka in one day? Worry not!

 Where To Stay In Osaka To Maximize Your One Day In Osaka

-To maximize your 24 hours in Osaka and visit as many places as possible, you should stay at either Umeda at Kita District or Namba at Minami District.
+To maximize your 24 hours in Osaka and visit as many places as possible, you should stay at either Umeda in Kita District or Namba in Minami District.

-Umeda is a family-friendly neighborhood with access to many of the city’s public transportations as well as numerous tourist attractions nearby.
+Umeda is a family-friendly neighborhood with access to many of the city’s public transportation as well as numerous tourist attractions nearby.

-Namba is within walking distance to the big shopping and nightlife district near Dontonburi.
+Namba is within walking distance of the big shopping and nightlife district near Dontonburi.
 It is a little noisier than Umeda but still a very tourist-friendly neighborhood to stay in Osaka.